lindenb/jvarkit/docs/Biostar84452.md

 # Biostar84452

-remove clipped bases from BAM
+remove clipped bases from a BAM file

 ## Usage